Exogeny: Psychology

 Exogenous constructivism prioritizes the reconstruction of structures that have already been created in the environment, which is based from a mechanical metaphor, and greatly reflects off of Bandura's social learning theory.
 Overall, exogenous constructivism is noted to assume that knowledge comes from an individual's environment, which is assumed to be learned.
 Because an active individual is expected to be participating in the abstraction of knowledge from its environment, practical guidance of this result of participation remains the most crucial feature of directing the learning process.
 The structure of the individual's operating environment has a substantial impact on the structure of the knowledge generated.
 Through the perspective of Piaget, learning was known as the individual's former structures accommodated to those imposed by its current environment.
 The individual's accommodation is directed by the environment, which provides the structures to which the individual must adapt.

 In attentional psychology, exogenous stimuli are external stimuli without conscious intention.
 An example of this is attention drawn to a flashing light in the periphery of vision.

-Exogeny in Other Areas
+Exogeny in other areas

 Geography

-In geography, exogenous processes all take place outside the Earth and all the other planets.
+In geography, exogenous processes, unlike endogenic processes, originate from external forces acting on the Earth and other planetary bodies, rather than from internal geological activity.
 Weathering, erosion, transportation and sedimentation are the main exogenous processes.
 Asides from climate, exogenous geographic factors are able to contribute to the overall process of distribution, including densities of populations and urbanizations of certain areas in the world.
 Exogeneity is proposed to ultimately cause geographic considerations to be rejected.